-I wasn’t sure how I was going to word this post.
+I wasn’t sure how I was going to word this post on black pepper honey.
 I mean, yeah, it’s just honey, salt and pepper.
 But boy, was it ever good on a few toasted English muffins.
 I never thought about just how much salt and pepper really could make honey even better than it already is.
 It’s just that easy.
 Great anywhere you use “regular” honey.

 My great uncle kept bees for a while when I was younger.
 I was (and still am) fascinated by them.
 It’s amazing how much different fresh honey tastes than the mass-produced honey you find in the grocery store.
 It’s like night and day.